Skip to primary navigation Skip to main content

 • In tobacco control, documenting novel population data on correlates of tobacco use, outcomes of telephone and print delivered smoking cessation interventions; this provided key evidence to inform tobacco control strategies; co-writing the original 'Can Quit Book' (the precursor of the self-help cessation guides used to this day) and conducting the NHMRC trial led to the national 'Quit Coach' smoking-cessation website.

-• In physical activity, conducting measurement studies had a strong scientific influence and led to initiatives developing the Active Australia Survey; since the mid-1990s, this has been the standard method used by the Commonwealth and states to characterise physical activity in population-health surveys; publishing a set of peer-reviewed papers on the outcomes of state and national mass media campaigns that remain internationally-unique findings.
+• In physical activity, conducting measurement studies had a strong scientific influence and led to initiatives developing the Active Australia Survey; since the mid-1990s, this has been the standard method used by the Commonwealth and states to characterise physical activity in population-health surveys; publishing a set of peer-reviewed papers on the outcomes of state and national mass media campaigns, which remain internationally unique findings.

 • In physical activity policy formulation, conducting the Why People Do and Do Not Exercise project for the Commonwealth in the early 1980s and more-listen providing some of the key elements of the evidence base for the Heart Foundation's Built Environment and Walking, and Healthy Spaces and Places initiatives.

-• In sedentary behaviour, the most highly-cited and highly-published researcher by international metrics, US-NCI advisory roles, invited presentations and chapters for mainstream exercise science and physical activity textbooks.
+• In sedentary behaviour, the highest-cited and highly-published researcher by international metrics, US-NCI advisory roles, invited presentations and chapters for mainstream exercise science and physical activity textbooks.

 Publication highlights